travelping/eradius/test/readme.md

 ## Using the Logtest

 NOTE: This is outdated.
-Lager and it the lager journald backend was removed.
+Lager and the lager journald backend was removed.

 To use this test to its full extend you'll need a system journal from systemd.
 Eradius logs its informations via lager and forwards it to journal.